 Sustainability In Licensing Conference 2021

-Breaking new ground in the licensing industry, the Sustainability in Licensing Conference 2020, to be staged digitally over a two day period on 24 – 25 November 2020, is aimed at everyone in the licensing arena, from retailers to licensors, licensees to trade suppliers.
+Launched in 2020 to breaking new ground in the licensing industry, the Sustainability in Licensing Conference 2021, to be staged as a dual-cast physical and digital event on 24 June 2021, is once again aimed at everyone in the licensing arena, from retailers to licensors, licensees to trade suppliers.

 To future proof your business and the industry we have to develop sustainable strategies that foster company longevity.
 This requires a business approach that creates long-term value, taking into consideration how a given organisation operates in the ecological, social and economic environment.

-Being launched by Max Publishing (owners of Licensing Source Book, Licensing.Source.net, The Licensing Awards and the B&LLAs) and Helena Mansell-Stopher, experienced licensing executive and founder of the Products of Change group, the Sustainability in Licensing Conference (SILC 2020) will inspire and inform as to how our dynamic sector can continue to innovate and grow commercially while not costing the planet.
+As a joint venture between Max Publishing (owners of Licensing Source Book, Licensing.Source.net, The Licensing Awards and the B&LLAs) and Helena Mansell-Stopher, experienced licensing executive and founder/ceo of the Products of Change group, the Sustainability in Licensing Conference (SILC 2021) will inspire and inform as to how our dynamic sector can continue to innovate and grow commercially while not costing the planet.

 “Sustainability is so much more than a buzzword, it is and will continue to be, a vital driver of business decisions,” states Helena, conference director and curator.
 “To drive sustainable growth within the licensing industry over the next few decades will require a radical approach to business practices be it through embracing new materials and production techniques, re-engineering packaging or adopting new marketing methods, all without sacrificing financial growth.
 Our aim with SILC 2021 is to help both future-proof our industry and our world.”